Caneda/Docs/docs/installation.rst

 Alternatively, open Caneda from a terminal emulator by executing ``caneda &``.

+.. _installation-jessie:

 Debian 8 Jessie/Stable
 ======================

 Although Caneda is not currently available at the Debian repository for Jessie/Stable, it can be installed from its source code.
-Please read :doc:`compilation` for step-by-step instructions.
+Please read :ref:`compilation-jessie` compilation procedure for step-by-step instructions.

+.. _installation-windows:

 *****************
 Microsoft Windows